Analysis | Kellyanne Conway’s legacy: The ‘alternative facts’-ification of the GOP

 She responded to the allegations at another point by saying, succinctly, “Blah blah blah.”

 That example, while lower-profile than some of the others, is instructive.
 In it, Conway took what seemed to be a pretty cut-and-dried — if unenforced — violation of the law and reframed it as persecution.
-It diverted attention from the specifics of the case and instead focused on furthering an allegation that Trump’s supporters latched on to, however implausibly.
+It diverted attention from the specifics of the case and instead focused on furthering an allegation that Trump’s supporters latched onto, however implausibly.
 The details and facts mattered less than the narrative, which is a pretty apt distillation of Trumpism today.
 Everything must be boiled down to nefarious people trying to bring down the president, no matter how oversimplified that case, because litigating the actual details and facts is a futile battle.
 “Blah blah blah,” indeed.

 The logical lines in Conway’s defenses of Trump were almost always difficult to follow, if not utterly nonexistent.
-She was willing to say the kinds of dumbfounding things that Trump’s most ardent social-media supporters would say.
+She was willing to say the kinds of dumbfounding things that Trump’s most ardent social media supporters would say.
 But these things were coming from a unique place: a longtime establishment Republican figure who provided at least a veneer of this being normal GOP politics.

 It wasn’t, but it has become so.
 Politics is inherently a game in which people take liberties with the truth and logical consistency, but the degree to which Conway took it was often unparalleled among Trump aides, even in the White House press briefing room.
 By virtue of that, along with her high-profile role in the final months of the 2016 Trump campaign and then her tenure in the White House, which lasted longer than most any other top adviser, Conway played a massive role in the upheaval of a major American political party.